znuny/manual/source/glossary/index.rst

 Customer User
     Requester assigned to a ticket.
 The person receiving support.
 The owner of an asset.
 A member of a customer entity.

+External Ticket Number
+    A number used to reference an external ticket allowing both the systems own ticket number, as well as one or more additional numbers to be used for communications.

 Service
     An object used to represent the service applied to a ticket, in the ITIL sense.